Wabdgz/1600-Final-Project/tutorial.md

 ![tags](tags.PNG)

--inside the head tag add the language identifier for english.
-Then add the style tag within the head element, this will be used to add CSS style later.
+-Inside the head tag add the language identifier for english.

+-Then add the style tag within the head element, this will be used to add CSS style later.

+-Next add a title tag inside the head tag, this is what will be the title of the web page.

 ```
 <head lang="en">
+<title> Title </title>
 <style></style>
 <head>
 ```